Zoom Phone and Chat

 Hide Incoming Calls While in a Zoom Meeting

 You can hide incoming calls while in a Zoom meeting in one of three ways: Enable a setting that will apply to all calls and all meetings.
 Silence individual calls as they come in.
 Set your status to Do Not Disturb to temporarily hide all incoming calls.
-Enable a Setting to Hide Incoming Calls Click your initials or profile photo from the top-right corner of the Zoom desktop client.
+Enable a Setting to Hide Incoming Calls Click your initials or profile photo from the top-right corner of the Zoom Workplace client.
 Select Settings.
 Switch to the Phone tab and check the box for Hide incoming calls while in a Zoom meeting.
 Once enabled, this setting will hide all incoming calls every time you are in a Zoom meeting.
 Silence an Individual Call If you do not have the above setting enabled, you will receive a notification for incoming calls when you are in a Zoom meeting.
 Silence the incoming call notification by selecting the Send to Voicemail option that will appear on your screen when the call comes in.
 Do Not Disturb To temporarily avoid getting prompted for calls (during meetings or otherwise), set your presence to Do Not Disturb.
 Click here to find out how to set your presence status.
 Remember to change your presence back to Available when you're ready.
 If you still need help, click here to request assistance with Zoom.
 For urgent Zoom Phone issues, please call the Solutions Hub at 515-271-1522.

 -